modalitysystems/modalitysoftware-docs/CreateTeam/TableStorageConfiguration.md

   - guests
 - NativeMinCount (Int32) = The minium count of people.
 If this number is not met, the field will invalidate the form and advise of the minimum count (red)

-> For the all PeoplePicker fields, the minimum value of NativeMinCount is 0.
+> For the 'owners' field, the minimum value of NativeMinCount is 1.
+For the other PeoplePicker fields, 'members' and 'guests', the minimum value of NativeMinCount is 0.

 - RecommendedMinCount (Int32) = The recommended minimum count of people.
 If this number is not met, the field will advise of the recommended minimum count (yellow)
 - RecommendedMaxCount (Int32) = The recommended maximum count of people.
 If this number is exceeded, the field will advise of the recommended maximum count (yellow)